beyondscript/Laravel-Query-Builder-with-Vue-JS/README.md

 	Laravel Query Builder with Vue JS
 </p>

-## About Laravel Query Builder with Vue JS
+## About Laravel Query Builder with Vue JS r

 Laravel Query Builder with Vue JS is a web application which was designed by using HTML, CSS, JavaScript and Vue JS and developed by using PHP and Laravel framework.